Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

+= 3.1.2 - TODO =

+* Fix: Multi-day events do not stop short a day.
+* Fix: Events that end at midnight no longer duplicate on the next day.
+* Fix: Header shows correct date in list view when there are no events to show.
+* Tweak: Tightened up security a bit.

 = 3.1.1 - June 16, 2016 =

 * Fix: Correct all-day events displayed in multiple days in some cases.
 * Fix: Paging navigation links now hidden when no more events exist past the current page in list view.
 * Tweak: "Powered by Simple Calendar" author credit opt in moved to individual per calendar settings.

 = 3.1.0 - May 25, 2016 =